Handelsbanken revives the role of the British bank manager

 Not everyone is convinced by the Handelsbanken model.

-Paul Pester, chief executive of rival TSB, has suggested some customers fear their branch managers might be swayed by favouritism when making decisions.
+Paul Pester, chief executive of rival TSB TSB.L, has suggested some customers fear their branch managers might be swayed by favouritism when making decisions.

 Meanwhile, a senior executive at another British bank which competes with Handelsbanken told Reuters he believed that the bank's lending criteria could be inconsistent across branches.